-Translucent, pliable crêpes may hail from France, but they're enjoyed all over the world and go by many names, from Hungarian palacsinta to Italian crespelle.
+Translucent, pliable crepes may hail from France, but they're enjoyed all over the world and go by many names, from Hungarian palacsinta to Italian crespelle.
 The classic is made with a wet mixture of milk, eggs, a pinch of salt, and a bit of wheat flour.
 It's the kind of loose batter that spreads easily, making for a paper-thin pancake; gently cooked on a butter-greased pan, it develops its prized golden, lacy pattern.
 "Every French household makes use of crêpes," explains Julia Child in Mastering the Art of French Cooking, "not only as a festive dessert for Mardi Gras and Candlemas Day, but as an attractive way to turn leftovers or simple ingredients into a nourishing main-course dish."

 As with many pancakes, both sweet and savory renditions are popular.
-Breakfast and dessert crêpes (crêpes sucrées) are commonly filled with fruit, whipped cream, syrup, or chocolate, while lunch and dinner crêpes (crêpes salées) are made heartier, stuffed with meats, cheeses, eggs, or cooked vegetables.
-In France's northwestern region of Brittany, a version made with buckwheat flour known as a galette (not to be confused with the cake by the same name) is traditionally paired exclusively with savory ingredients.
+Breakfast and dessert crepes (crêpes sucrées) are commonly filled with fruit, whipped cream, syrup, or chocolate, while lunch and dinner crepes (crêpes salées) are made heartier, stuffed with meats, cheeses, eggs, or cooked vegetables.
+In France's northwestern region of Brittany, a version made with buckwheat flour, known as a galette (not to be confused with the cake by the same name), is traditionally paired exclusively with savory ingredients.

-North Africa's answer to the crêpe?
-Rich, flaky Moroccan m'semen.
-The yeasted semolina dough is stretched extremely thin and coated with butter and/or a filling like spiced ground meat or honey.
+North Africa's answer to the crepe?
+Rich, flaky Moroccan msemen.
+The yeasted semolina dough is stretched extremely thin and coated with butter and/or a filling, like spiced ground meat or honey.
 The dough is then folded repeatedly until it becomes a thin strip, much like the lamination technique used to make puff pastry.
-Flattened out and pan-fried, it makes for layers of flavorful filling separated by delicate, buttery crêpe.
-Some roll the strip before flattening it for a round crêpe known as meloui.
+Flattened out and pan-fried, it makes for layers of flavorful filling separated by delicate, buttery crepe.
+Some roll the strip before flattening it, for a round crepe known as meloui.

 This Eastern European specialty goes by many names, from blintz to blinchiki to blini.
 But in the States, at least, there's an easily recognizable distinction between blini and blintzes.
-The former typically resemble a silver dollar pancake—puffy and small—and are often topped with sour cream and caviar; the latter are large, pliable and crêpe-like, and typically served wrapped around a cheese or jam filling and fried to a golden brown.
+The former typically resemble a silver dollar pancake—puffy and small—and are often topped with sour cream and caviar; the latter are large, pliable, and crepe-like, and typically served wrapped around a cheese or jam filling and fried to a golden brown.

 Abroad, many of those distinctions dissolve in place of regional and cultural variations.
-Across the board, though, the principle is the same: a yeasted batter, typically made with buckwheat, wheat, or millet flours, is left to rise and then usually diluted with milk or boiling water before it's cooked on a hot pan.
+Across the board, though, the principle is the same: A yeasted batter, typically made with buckwheat, wheat, or millet flour, is left to rise and then usually diluted with milk or boiling water before it's cooked on a hot pan.
 The resulting pancake is light and slightly stretchy, with a tangier flavor than its unyeasted cousins.

 What happens if you cook your pfannkuchen in the oven instead of on the stove?
 Say hello to the Dutch baby, a loose riff on the German original that's thought to originate with the Pennsylvania Dutch.
-Often seasoned with vanilla, sugar, cinnamon, and nutmeg, occasionally studded with tender apples or pears, the breakfast pancake puffs while cooking; when removed from the oven the center collapses, forming a bowl-like shape.
-The edges are crisp and airy, like a popover; the center tender and eggy, with a smooth, creamy texture.
+Often seasoned with vanilla, sugar, cinnamon, and nutmeg, occasionally studded with tender apples or pears, the breakfast pancake puffs while cooking; when it's removed from the oven, the center collapses, forming a bowl-like shape.
+The edges are crisp and airy, like those of a popover; the center tender and eggy, with a smooth, creamy texture.
 It can be filled with fresh fruit or served on its own with lemon juice and powdered sugar.

 You'll find potato pancakes across Europe and throughout the Middle East.
 They go by many names, from Jewish latkes to Hungarian tócsni.
-Some call for grated potatoes, others for more of a purée.
-Combined with flour and egg, and often seasoned with aromatics like onion, Eastern Europeans typically top them with tangy sour cream or sweet applesauce.
-Some like 'em super-thin and flat, while others prefer them dense and meaty, but in almost all cases, these fritter-like cakes are fried on both sides in a generous amount of oil and come out golden and crispy on the outside, soft and tender within.
+Some call for grated potatoes, others for more of a purée, combined with flour and egg and often seasoned with aromatics like onion.
+Eastern Europeans typically top them with tangy sour cream or sweet applesauce.
+Some like 'em super thin and flat, while others prefer them dense and meaty, but in almost all cases, these fritter-like cakes are fried on both sides in a generous amount of oil and come out golden and crispy on the outside, soft and tender within.